 The findings show that a policy of assessing every individual donor for the safety of their sexual activity, regardless of their gender or the gender of their sexual partner, would not compromise blood safety, would increase the blood supply and would be a major step in removing discrimination from blood donation.

-Similar reformed blood donation policies have been introduced in other countries, such as in Canada, France, the Netherlands, Greece, and Israel.
-The U.S. is now considering reform.
+Similar reformed blood donation policies have been introduced in other countries, such as in France, the Netherlands, Greece, and Israel.

 The empirical research on this topic and the history of policies in Australia and overseas are discussed further on in this report: